NinaCarlino/blog/source/blog/2015/limit-the-many-in-a-one-to-many-python.markdown

 ---
-title: "SQLAlchemy: Limiting the Many in a One-To-Many Relationship"
+title: "Size Constrained One-To-Many with SQLAlchemy"
 date: 2015/03/31
 author: Jason
 tags: Flask-SQLAlchemy, SQLAlchemy
-published: false
+published: true
 ---

-While working on our most recent contract the client described a relationship between two entities.
-In this relationship each of the first entity had "up to but not more than 3" of the second.
+A recent project of ours required a one-to-many relation in SQLAlchemy.
+What made this relationship different was that **the size of the relation needed to be less than four**.

-For clarity's sake let's call the first entity a **Farmer** and the second entity we'll call a **BlindMouse**.
-The situation that the client was describing (in terms of a relational database) is called a **one-to-many** relationship.
-However, in most cases there is not a limit to the number of the **many** (the number of **BlindMouses**) that the **one** (a **Farmer**) can have.
-The solution we came up to throw a custom exception if an attempt is made to add more than the allowed number of records (**BlindMouses**) that can be associated with the foreign key of the **one** (**BlindMouse.farmer_id**)
+To illustrate our solution, we will create a `Farmer` entity that has many `BlindMouse` entities.
+We throw a custom exception if an attempt is made to add more than the allowed number of records that can be associated with the foreign key of the `Farmer`.

-Here I am using Flask-SQLAlchemy, but this can just as easily be implemented in plain old SQLAlchemy.
+The following uses Flask-SQLAlchemy, but can just as easily be implemented in standard SQLAlchemy.

 We are given the following tables: